Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: The Office (US).

-Operational Insight: Understanding the "rebirth" of content via streaming is key to modern cultural literacy.
-This acknowledges the unique viewing habits of younger generations who consume "classic" TV years after its initial run.
+Operational Insight: Understanding the revival of content through streaming is important to modern cultural awareness.
+It acknowledges the distinct viewing habits of younger generations who revisit "classic" TV long after its original broadcast.

 16. The Visual Debate: What 2015 photograph sparked a massive viral debate across the internet about colour perception?